 - All Alarms Displays all rules with configured alarms and indicates whether alarms are enabled.
 In this view, you can enable or disable alarms for all the rules at once.
-You can also set email notifications and define mail server settings. - Category of rules Displays a set of related rules with configured alarms.
-In this view, you can enable or disable alarms and also set email notifications for the category of rules. - Rule name Displays the alarm status for the selected rule.
-If the rule has multiple severity levels, displays the threshold configured for each severity level.
-In this view, you can enable or disable the alarm, edit the alarm text, and edit severity levels and their thresholds.
-You can also set email notifications for the alarm.
+You can also set email notifications and define mail server settings.
+W hen viewing all alarms, the Alarm Template Settings tab is displayed, enabling configuration of alarm templates. - Category of rules Displays a set of related rules with configured alarms.
+In this view, you can enable or disable alarms and also set email notifications for the category of rules.
+In this view, you can set email notifications for the category of rules. - Rule name Displays the Email Notification Status for the selected rule.
+If the rule has multiple severity levels, displays the notification configured for each severity level.
+In this view, you can enable or disable email notifications for the alarm and edit alarm messages.